 Remember all those infinities?
 They’re also a big boost to creativity in the game and make it possible for literally anything to show up.
 If your players say they come from a town on Arborea where the principal form of recreation is juggling geese, that’s just fine and it messes up nothing since there are (and I feel like a broken record here) an infinity of locations on each of the plane’s three layers.

 From a game mechanics stance there is also infinite possibility since everywhere is connected.
-If you’re like me your gaming group has players who are a real grab-bag of interests: one wants to play a Victorian-themed detective, one wants to play a crane-souled hengeyokai who is always making pus, one wants to play a Dwarven barbarian with a necklace of ears, and the last wants to play a taciturn thri-kreen plotting assassinations.
-(This, by the way, is not a hypothetical: it’s a fairly accurate portrait of my gaming group in grad school.)
+If you’re like me your gaming group has players who are a real grab-bag of interests: one wants to play a Victorian-themed detective, one wants to play a crane-souled hengeyokai who is always making puns, one wants to play a dwarven barbarian with a necklace of ears, and the last wants to play a taciturn thri-kreen plotting assassinations.
+(This, by the way, is not a hypothetical: it’s a fairly accurate portrait of the range in my gaming group in grad school.)
 Your average D&D setting is a pretty flexible world but this still strains credulity… Except in Planescape.

 In Planescape, this is a perfectly acceptable adventuring party that needs very little explanation.
 The detective is from a steampunk-esque prime world, the hengeyokai from the realm of a Japanese deity, the barbarian from a Dwarven strongholds on the planes or prime, and the thri-kreen found his way accidentally from Athas.
 None of these are even remarkable tales, really, so you might want them to work up more plot!
 It might feel a bit jumbled but you’ll find so much variety in the Planescape books and adventures that it will soon become just part of the background.